rockysaikia730/ODE_Solver/README.md

 ---
 ### 1.1.5 The `Output` Class

-The `Output` class is the abstract parent class to output a solution produced by an `OdeSolver`.
-Currently, it only has two subclasses, `OutputTxt` and `OutputCsv`, therefore the parent class is more like a file output class.
-This structure allows us to keep the solver independent of any output format, while still enabling writing the result in a desired way.
-The output class diagram is shown below
+The `Output` class is the abstract parent class to all forms of outputting a solution.
+It has as direct daughter classes `OutputFile`, which takes care of text based outputs, and `OutputPlotter` which takes care of plotting the history of the solution in 1 dimension.
+The class diagram is below.
 ![The output class diagram](Documentation/output_uml.png)

 The idea is that once the solver has finished its computation, an output object receives the final time and the corresponding solution values and writes them to a file using a chosen format.